Los Angeles International Airport

 Here’s a closer look at the top five, by value:

-At this time a year ago, the top five exports were Computer chips; Civilian aircraft, parts; Semiconductor machinery, parts; Medical instruments; and Diamonds, not mounted.
+At this time a year ago, the top five exports were Civilian aircraft, parts; Computer chips; Medical instruments; Semiconductor machinery, parts; and Computers.

-By tonnage the top five exports year-to-date are Peppers, asparagus, squash, etc.; Prepared foods, beverages; Medical instruments; Civilian aircraft, parts; and Acrylic polymers.
+By tonnage the top five exports year-to-date are Peppers, asparagus, squash, etc.; Cell phones, related equipment; Medical instruments; Prepared foods, beverages; and Civilian aircraft, parts.

-At this time a year ago, the top five by tonnage were Peppers, asparagus, squash, etc.; Prepared foods, beverages; Medical instruments; Strawberries, blueberries, etc.; and Semiconductor machinery, parts.
+At this time a year ago, the top five by tonnage were Peppers, asparagus, squash, etc.; Strawberries, blueberries, etc.; Apricots, cherries, peaches, plums; Medical instruments; and Grapes, fresh or dried.

 Imports